 5.1 Introduction

 The integrity of pipelines presents unique challenges.
-Their long length, high value, high risk and often difficult access conditions, require continuous monitoring and optimization of maintenance interventions.
+Their long length, high value, high risk and often difficult access conditions require continuous monitoring and optimization tenancy interventions.
 The main concern for pipeline owners comes from possible leakages that can have a severe impact on the environment and put the pipeline out of service for repair

 5.2 Pipeline Leak Causes

-• Fatigue cracks are one cause, these occur as the result of material fatigue and are often found on longitudinal welds.
+- Fatigue cracks are one cause.
+They occur due to material fatigue and are often found on longitudinal welds.

-• The tensile strength can cause stress tears which can reduce the effectiveness of Cathodic corrosion protection systems, resulting in corrosion on the pipeline.
+- Tensile strength can cause stress tears, reducing the effectiveness of Cathodic corrosion protection systems and resulting in pipeline corrosion.

-• Cracks can also be caused by hydrogen indexing.
+- Cracks can also be caused by hydrogen indexing.
 In this case, atomic hydrogen diffuses into the metal grid of the pipe wall, forming molecular hydrogen.
-This can lead to the pipe material becoming brittle and prone to early failure.
+This can make the pipe material brittle and prone to early failure.

-• Material manufacturing errors can also cause leaks, e.g. when cavities are rolled into the material during production of the pipe.
+- Material manufacturing errors can also cause leaks, such as when cavities are rolled into the pipe during production.

 The cost of failure to detect the leaks results in;